safenetwork/tutorials.safedev.org/website-with-comments/add-a-comment.md

 ## Create a structured data

 The plugin creates a structured data representing your comment.
-The reason we are choosing to store the comment as a structured data is because the APIs for immutable data haven't been exposed in the SAFE Browser yet.
+The reason we are choosing to store comments using structured data is because the APIs for immutable data haven't been exposed in the SAFE Browser yet (we'll update the comments plugin to use immutable data once the necessary APIs have been added).
 To prevent users from editing their comments, it would be preferable to store comments using immutable data.

 #### [POST /structured-data](https://github.com/maidsafe/rfcs/blob/master/text/0042-launcher-api-v0.6/api/structured_data.md#create)